fredericklussier/ObservablePy/readme.rst

 Concepts
 --------
 * Observable: Observable implementation to a class.
-* Observable Element: Is an element that diffuse changes to observer.
+* Observable Element: Is an element that diffuse changes to observers.
 It can be a property using @observable_property decorator or added using a function.
 * State: All observable elements in the class.
 * Observer: An Observer is a function that will be called, when the specified observable element change.
-* Diffusing: is the action to call all observers of a changed observable element
+* Diffusing: is the action to call all observers of a changed observable element.

-Bassically, Observable will diffuse changes to subscribed observer when the property setter or deleter is executed.
+Bassically, when using property, observable will diffuse changes to subscribed observer when the property setter or deleter is executed.

+When observable is not a property, you diffuse changes when you want in your flow.

 Usage
 -----